Press Room

 Closed Captioning Included in NCRA 2021 Educational Conference Session Recordings

 NCRA is pleased to announce that closed captioning is now included for the 2021 Annual Educational Conference Session Recordings, available through the Center for Cancer Registry Education (CCRE).
 Offering closed captioning increases accessibility to NCRA’s educational offerings and furthers the association’s dedication to ensure a diverse workforce.
 “This is an important step that allows the deaf and hard of hearing individuals and those with cognitive and learning behaviors to experience our educational content.
-It adds clarity to the information presented and is optimal for sound sensitive environments.” said Ebony Johnson, CTR, of the NCRA Workforce Diversity Working Group.
+It adds clarity to the information presented and is optimal for sound sensitive environments.” said Ebony Johnson, ODS, of the NCRA Workforce Diversity Working Group.

 Read More: Closed Captioning Available for NCRA 2021 and Future Conference Session Recordings